PaulChbat/RAGBot/README.md

 10/05/2024:
   All RAG functionality available.
-  Need to implement a working cost page
+  Need to implement a working cost page.
-  Need to implement Griq API
+  Need to implement Groq API.